sagemath/sagewiki_to_gh-2022-10-10/days8/sprint.md

  * making sage dtypes for better integration into numpy arrays

- * looking at Traits for a Manipulate-like command.
+ * [:/manipulate: Create manipulate functionality for notebook inspired by Traits and Mathematica]

  * Code inlining tools to be shared between Sage and Scipy.